 The nature and determinants of US foreign policy since it emerged as a major world power in the 1890s.
-The initial phase of 'Open Door' interest and Central America, participation in the First and Second World Wars; the nature of 'isolationism'; containment' activities during the Cold War, and involvement in post-war crises, eg Chinese revolution.
-Korea, Cuba, Vietnam, Latin America and the Middle East.
-Reference is made to: popular notions about US uniqueness as an anti-imperialist, isolationist, and essentially idealistic great power; the bitter debate among historians over the nature and purpose of US policies; the economic, social and ideological determinants of US behaviour, covert military and espionage activities; the role of foreign aid and transnational corporations; and the responses to and consequences for other states of US policies of US policies.
+The initial phase of Open Door into East Asia, the Pacific and Central America, participation in war, the nature of isolationism, containment activities during the Cold War, and involvement in post-war crises, eg Chinese revolution, Korea, Cuba, Vietnam, Latin America and the Middle East.
+Reference is made to popular notions about US uniqueness as an anti-imperialist, isolationist and essentially idealistic great power, the bitter debate among historians over the nature and purpose of US policies, the economic, social and ideological determinants of US behaviour, covert military and espionage activities, the role of foreign aid and trans-national corporations and the responses to and consequences for other states of US policy.